Skip to content

 The syntax for type annotations in Mojo is var name: Type, where the type always follows the variable name with a colon :.
 This is similar to Python's type hints.
 Some early programming languages, like C or C++, use the syntax Type name to declare a variable.

 As mentioned above, Mojo compiler is smart enough to infer the type of variable based on the literals, expressions, and the returns of functions.
-However, it is still recommended that you provide type annotations as much as possible for clarity and to avoid ambiguity (except when you use explicit constructors of types).
-For example,
+Thus, you do not need to always provide type annotations when you create a variable.
+We will discuss this in detail in Chapter Literals and type inference.

 mojo